 Don’t hard sell them immediately, unless you want them to flee to your competitors.

 #5.
 You use pointless buzzwords and beat around the bush

-The average reader skims an article (especially if they’re on their lunch break).
-They’ll first scan through your article to understand what your post is about and then decide whether to read it in-depth.
+The average reader skims an article.
+They first scan through your article to get the gist of your content and then decide whether to read it in-depth.

 You need to write your article in a way that helps them with that.

 Action: How to write for readers and skimmers?